AnnabelleGillet/TDM/README.md

 # Tensor Data Model
 ## Introduction
 TDM is a prototype aiming at developing the utilization of tensors connected to data sources for Big Data analytics.
-TDM Scala library uses [shapeless](https://github.com/milessabin/shapeless) to provide users with a type-safe implementation that is centered around dimensions' values instead of integer indexes.
+TDM Scala library is based on Spark DataFrames and uses [shapeless](https://github.com/milessabin/shapeless) to provide users with a type-safe implementation that is centered around dimensions' values instead of integer indexes.

 The formal definition of the model is described in the following  article [Polystore and Tensor Data Model for Logical Data Independence and Impedance Mismatch in Big Data Analytics](https://link.springer.com/chapter/10.1007/978-3-662-60531-8_3).